mirayunos/Prediction-of-Netflix-Stock-Price/README.md

 ## Data Collection

 The dataset is sourced from Kaggle.com.
 Based on Yahoo Finance: Netflix historical price 12/16/2015 until 12/16/2019 daily price and volume.
-There are 7 columns; Date, open, high, low, close, volume, adj close (2001, 7) each of stock
+There are 7 columns; Date, open, high, low, close, volume, adj close (2001, 7) each of stock.